 A key part of our business plan is to establish relationships with strategic partners.
 We must successfully contract with third parties to package, market and distribute phenoxodiol.
 We have not yet established any strategic partnerships.

 Potential partners may not wish to enter into agreements with us due to Novogen's current equity position as our majority stockholder or our contractual relationships with Novogen.
 Similarly, potential partners may be discouraged by our limited operating history.
-Additionally, our relative attractiveness to potential partners and consequently, our ability to negotiate acceptable terms in any partnership agreement will be affected by the results of our clinical program.
-For example, if phenoxodiol is shown to have high efficacy against a broad range of cancers we may generate greater interest from potential partners than if phenoxodiol was demonstrated to be less effective or applicable to a narrower range of cancers.
+Additionally, our relative attractiveness to potential partners and consequently, our ability to negotiate acceptable terms in any partnership agreement, will be affected by the results of our clinical program.
+For example, if phenoxodiol is shown to have high efficacy against a broad range of cancers, we may generate greater interest from potential partners than if phenoxodiol is demonstrated to be less effective or applicable to a narrower range of cancers.
 There is no assurance that we will be able to negotiate commercially acceptable licensing or other agreements for the future exploitation of phenoxodiol, including the continued clinical development, manufacture or marketing of phenoxodiol.
 If we are unable to successfully contract for these services, or if arrangements for these services are terminated, we may have to delay our commercialization program for phenoxodiol which will adversely affect our ability to generate operating revenues.

-We have not yet submitted an IND for NV-196 or NV-143 product candidates with the FDA and until an IND becomes effective, we will not be able to perform human clinical trials in the United States.
+We have not yet submitted an Investigational New Drug Application, or IND, for triphendiol or NV-143 product candidates with the FDA and until an IND becomes effective, we will not be able to perform human clinical trials in the U.S.

-Although we have conducted two Phase I clinical trials of NV-196 in Australia, we have not yet submitted an IND to the FDA.
+Although we have conducted two Phase I clinical trials of triphendiol in Australia, we have not yet submitted an IND to the FDA.
 NV-143 has not yet commenced clinical trials in humans.
-Until an IND becomes effective, we will not be able to perform human clinical trials of our NV-196 or NV-143 product candidates in the United States.
-Approval to begin clinical testing in the United States requires submission of: (i) adequate information on the safety and manufacturing of NV-196 or NV-143 to assure the proper identification quality, purity and strength of the investigational product, (ii) summary of pharmacological and toxicological effects, pharmacokinetics (how the drug is absorbed and metabolised) and biological disposition in animals, (iii) the proposed protocol for any planned clinical study, and (iv) a brief description of the overall plan for investigating the product.
-Although we intend to prepare an IND to be submitted to the FDA, we do not know whether or when the IND will become effective.
+Until an IND becomes effective, we will not be able to perform human clinical trials of our triphendiol or NV-143 product candidates in the U.S. Approval to begin clinical testing in the U.S. requires submission of: (i) adequate information on the safety and manufacturing of triphendiol or NV-143 to assure the proper identification quality, purity and strength of the investigational product, (ii) summary of pharmacological and toxicological effects, pharmacokinetics (how the drug is absorbed and metabolized) and biological disposition in animals, (iii) the proposed protocol for any planned clinical study, and (iv) a brief description of the overall plan for investigating the product.
+Although we are preparing an IND for triphendiol for submission to the FDA, we do not know whether or when the IND will become effective.